Uberi/University-Notes/ECON201/ECON201.md

 Normative economics is about how things should be, and positive economics is about how things are.
 Normative approaches are based on the results of positive economic observations.

-The **demand curve** shows the quantity a population demans at given prices.
+The **demand curve** shows the quantity a population demands at given prices.
 The **law of demand** states that all other factors being the same, the demand curve slopes down - quantity demanded is inversely correlated to the price.
 There are also external factors that affect and shift the entire demand curve, like taxes.

+The X-axis measures the quantity demanded, and the Y-axis measures the price.

 This assumes that consumers have full information about all the aspects of the market.